Paper Summary Due:

 RWW consists of five related conferences that focus on the intersection between wireless communication theory, systems, circuits, and device technologies.
 This creates a unique forum for engineers to discuss various technologies for state-of-art wireless systems and their end-use applications.

-RWW2015 will be held at the Omni Hotel in San Diego, California, 25 – 28 January 2015.
-The venue is located in the heart of the historic Gaslamp Quarter, a walkable area filled with restaurants, shopping and nightlife.
-Home to many wireless semiconductor, aerospace and defense companies, as well as world class universities, San Diego is a great location for an event like RWW.
+RWW2016 will be held at the JW Marriott in Austin, Texas, 24 – 27 January 2016.
+The venue is located in the heart of the downtown area, two blocks from the Austin Convention Center, and within walking distance of enticing restaurants and bars, the Capitol, and exciting attractions.
+Home to many wireless semiconductor, aerospace and defense companies, as well as world class universities, Austin is a great location for an event like RWW.

 News & Announcements

-- Greetings from the General Chair of the Radio & Wireless Week 2015: I have the great honor and pleasure to invite you to the 2015 IEEE Radio Wireless Week (RWW).
-This will be the ninth RWW and we return to San Diego, California area for the second time since 2007.
+- Greetings from the General Chair of the Radio & Wireless Week 2016: I have the great honor and pleasure to invite you to the 2016 IEEE Radio Wireless Week (RWW2016).
+This will be the 10th anniversary of RWW and the second time in Austin, Texas since 2007.
 Read more...

 Call for Papers

-Authors are invited to submit papers for presentation at RWW2015.
+Authors are invited to submit papers for presentation at RWW2016.
 All papers accepted will be published in a digest and included in IEEE Xplore.
 See call for papers (PDF) for details.

 - RWS: From RF/microwave physical layer, devices, algorithms, and implementation to applications

 - PAWR: Topics in RF/microwave power amplifiers

 - BioWireleSS: Topics in biomedical application of RF and microwaves